 The IDAA™ method was invented by Ass.
 Prof., Eric P. Bennett and co-workers at the Copenhagen Center for Glycomics (CCG), University of Copenhagen, Denmark.

-Learn more about the IDAA™ method - view this Webinar.
+Learn more about the IDAA™ method - Request Webinar here.

-Cobo Scientific is responsible for all Sales and Business Development activities globally, related to the use of the IDAA™ method in the genome editing field.
+Cobo Scientific is offering INDEL Profiling Service (based on the IDAA™ method) and is responsible for all sales activities globally, related to the use of the IDAA™ method in the genome editing field.